Mirhoda/To-Do-List/README.md

 4. After adding it should display(latest on the top).
 5. Change the status from done to undone & vice-versa.

+Functions:

+1. Single click to complete the work for the day.
+2. Double click for permanently completing the work.

 Built using:
           HTML5